Skip to main content

 Two kinds of ids show up in the API:

-• product_id / sku / competitor_name / etc. - your stable business identifier.
+• item_id / sku / competitor_name / etc. - your stable business identifier.
 You provide it.
-Use it for upserts.
+Use it for upserts. item_id is the unique SKU-level key for products and transactions; product_id is an optional product-level code that groups related items.

 • id / entity_id - Retailgrid’s internal row id, returned in responses.
 Use it in path parameters when patching or deleting (PATCH /v1/products/{entity_id}).